peoples-e/peoples-lib/docs/background.md

 You could totally use other programs to package up the Tumblr and then share it via bit torrent.
 That would work too.
 However, you wouldn't be able to enjoy the images in the meantime.
 It wouldn't be _useful_ in the interim.
 So it'd be less likely to last.

-## Benefits:

-* HTML5 & javascript are open, widely suported and widely accessible
-* Decentralized - media files (as well as the app itself) are stored locally and can sync peer-to-peer or via internet
-* 100% free & open
-* Less Complex - built only on [CouchDB](http://couchdb.apache.org/) allows it to be run on low level devices
-* Compiling all of the world's content in a giant decentralized database

 ## Use Cases

 ![cloud-sync](/docs/assets/cloud-sync.jpg "Cloud Sync")

 * A user on a desktop PC navigates to a remote peoples-lib via URL.
 The user is able to view, search, consume and sync any files in the remote library.
 Synced files are stored in the browser for offline use.
 They can also be downloaded to the PC file system.
-The user is also able to see others users who are currently in the library and sync with them peer-to-peer using webRTC
+The user is able to see others users who are currently in the library and sync with them peer-to-peer using webRTC

 ![public-library](/docs/assets/public-library.jpg "Guerilla Public Library")